imdhruv99/Journey-Into-K8s/01 Kubernetes/01 Core Architecture/README.md

 # Core Architecture
-- This is the highlevel overview of the each components in Ks core architecture.
+- This is the highlevel overview of the each components in K8s core architecture.

 ## Master Node Component